Occupational Therapy OT

 • Other healthcare settings

-Once you receive a passing grade, you can submit your results to your state OT state licensure board—along with complete transcripts from your university, an application fee, and the results of a background check—to complete the licensing process for most states.
-Be sure to consult your state’s occupational therapy regulatory agency for specific state licensing requirements.
+All occupational therapists must pass an NBCOT exam to become an Occupational Therapist Registered (OTR) or Certified Occupational Therapist Assistant (COTA).
+Once you receive a passing grade, you can submit your results to your state OT state licensure board, along with complete transcripts from your university, an application fee and the results of a background check to complete the licensing process for most states.
+Consult your state’s occupational therapy regulatory agency for specific state licensing requirements.
 Once you have become a licensed occupational therapist, you are ready to practice in this challenging and rewarding field!

 The University of St. Augustine for Health Sciences (USAHS) offers hands-on Master of Occupational Therapy (MOT) and Doctor of Occupational Therapy (OTD) degrees.
-Practice with mock patients in our state-of-the-art simulation centers and learn anatomy with our high-tech tools.
-Prepare for clinical practice with patients across the lifespan, as well as advanced roles in research, practice leadership, and policymaking.
-Residential and Flex (online/weekend) paths are available.
+Practice with mock clients in our state-of-the-art simulation centers and learn anatomy with our high-tech tools.
+Prepare for clinical practice with clients across the lifespan, as well as advanced roles in research, practice leadership and policymaking.
+Residential, Hybrid Immersion and Flex (online/weekend) formats are available.
+USAHS also offers an OTA to MOT bridge program.

 ARE YOU INSPIRED?